buildpacks/spec/platform.md

 - The image config's `Label` field has the label `io.buildpacks.base.metadata` set to additional metadata related to the image.

 ### Target Data

+For run images, the platform SHOULD ensure that:

+- The image config's `Label` field has the label `io.buildpacks.base.id` set to the target ID of the run image.

+**The target ID:**
+- MUST only contain numbers, letters, and the characters `.`, `/`, and `-`.
+- MUST NOT be identical to any other target ID when using a case-insensitive comparison.
+- SHOULD use reverse domain notation to avoid name collisions - i.e. buildpacks.io will be `io.buildpacks`.

 For both build images and run images, the platform MUST ensure that: